mehmetimga/social-casino-recommendation-lobby/ARCHITECTURE.md

 ## System Overview

-The Social Casino Recommendation Lobby is a full-stack web application that provides personalized game recommendations and AI-powered chat assistance.
-The system combines collaborative filtering, content-based recommendations, and RAG (Retrieval-Augmented Generation) to deliver a sophisticated user experience.
+The Social Casino Recommendation Lobby is a full-stack web and mobile application that provides personalized game recommendations and AI-powered chat assistance.
+The system combines collaborative filtering, content-based recommendations, and RAG (Retrieval-Augmented Generation) to deliver a sophisticated user experience across web and native mobile platforms.

 ### Key Features
 - **Personalized Game Recommendations**: AI-driven recommendations based on user behavior, ratings, and review sentiment